UPRI-earthquake/upri-earthquake.github.io/doc/issues/blank-rs.local-page.md

     - If you're unfamiliar with SSH (Secure Shell), refer to <a href="https://upri-earthquake.github.io/connect-to-rshake" target="_blank">this tutorial</a> for guide on connecting to your RShake device.

 2. **Check Docker Containers**
     - Run the command below to view all Docker containers along with their status and other pertinent information.
 Check if any of these three docker containers are not properly running `rsh-data-producer`, `rsh-data-consumer`, and `rsh-fe-config:v19`.
-If yes, proceed to the next check.
+If the status is not `Up ...`, proceed to the next check.
         ```bash
         docker ps -a
         ```